loksonarius/nixin/README.md

 access to a host
 - `hosts`: represents a machine that would have some component about it configured by some nix tool
+- `freshinstall`: a special instance used run the NixOS installer with

 Under each role, there will be module files for each configuration type needed to accomplish the role's intent.
 These will be directly imported up in